 - Difficult to stop from spreading: In hospitals, C. difficile infection most commonly begins as an unintended consequence of treatment with antibiotics for other infections.
 Once present, C. difficile easily spreads from patient to patient, with many cases resulting from hospital staff spreading bacteria from their hands onto medical equipment or directly to patients.
 Reducing patient-to-patient transmission requires diligence because spores from the bacterium can survive for months on surfaces such as floors, furniture, sinks, bedpans, toilet seats, and stethoscopes, and alcohol-based hand gels do not inactivate the spores.4

 Description of the Innovative ActivityFlorida Hospital Tampa implemented a comprehensive program to reduce environmental transmission of the bacterium that causes C. difficile infection.
-Key program elements include contact isolation for suspected and confirmed cases, use of a bleach cleaning solution on all potentially contaminated surfaces, vigorous hand hygiene, distribution of educational information to patients and visitors, use of daily automated reports on the status of all infected patients, and formulary restrictions on use of certain antibiotics known to increase risk of infection, and inspection of discharge rooms.
+Key program elements include contact isolation for suspected and confirmed cases, use of a bleach cleaning solution on all potentially contaminated surfaces, vigorous hand hygiene, distribution of educational information to patients and visitors, use of daily automated reports on the status of all infected patients, formulary restrictions on use of certain antibiotics known to increase risk of infection, and inspection of discharge rooms.

 - Contact isolation for suspected and confirmed cases: The rooms of all patients suspected of or confirmed as having a C. difficile infection become contact isolation rooms.
 Patients in isolation have a private room with a large isolation sign outside the door that includes reminders to staff and visitors about proper hygiene procedures (e.g., wear gloves, wear gown, wash hands before and after seeing the patient).
 Visitation is limited, and anyone who enters the room must follow these procedures.